GlassCactus/OpenGL-Renderer/README.md

 <br /><br />

 # Blinn-Phong BRDF vs Phong BRDF
 Light tends to elongate alongside a surface when viewed at grazing angles.
-The Blinn-Phong BRDF depicts a more realistic lighting by emulating this elongation through a modified specular component.
+The Blinn-Phong BRDF depicts a more realistic lighting by emulating this elongation through a modified specular component.<br /><br />
 ![Blinn vs Phong Wood](https://github.com/GlassCactus/OpenGL-Renderer/assets/86325057/e2bb18f8-a3a0-4245-853e-7efe41bc77c0)<br />
 You can see the difference between both methods more clearly at increased alpha values.
 The regular Phong model cuts off the streak of light abruptly and casts a more circular reflection while the Blinn-Phong model makes the light casts streak downward from the user's POV. <br /><br />
 **Note:** In every depiction in this README, the light sources are coming from a singular point in the center of each light box.
 The boxes themselves are not the ones emitting light.
 They're just cute.